ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 # Motivation
 Large language models (LLMs) have become commonplace in everyday life.
 With their versatility in handling information and the sheer volume of content they produce, monitoring output quality has become a critical challenge.
 LLMs are simultaneously powerful and unreliable — prone to hallucinations, omissions, and factual errors — a contradiction that motivates our work.
 As a tool is only as useful as our ability to evaluate it, we set out to build a robust LLM judge framework.

 Traditional NLP metrics like ROUGE, BLEU, and BERTScore reward surface-level similarity while missing qualities like factual grounding, semantic completeness, and practical usefulness — making them poor proxies for human judgment.
 This motivates our central goal: an iterative evaluation system that combines LLM-as-judge scoring with human-guided rubrics and task-based NLP metrics.
 Our primary stakeholders are researchers and educators who need reliable, interpretable evaluations of AI-generated summaries, and developers building LLM pipelines who require scalable quality checks without manual review.
 We study this through lecture slide summarization — a controllable, academically relevant domain that lets us isolate where evaluation strategies succeed or fail.
-Our scope is limited to the evaluation framework itself; we do not optimize or fine-tune any summarization model.
-Performance may vary on highly technical or out-of-distribution lecture content.

 # Methodology
 <iframe